The Role of Genetics in Heart Disease

 Some heart diseases are caused by just one or a few genetic changes that have a very strong effect in causing disease.
 These are known as monogenic conditions, and they include uncommon disorders that mostly affect the heart’s muscles (such as hypertrophic cardiomyopathy) or the electrical system (such as long QT syndrome).
 Another example is FH, which causes very high cholesterol levels and may lead to premature CAD.

 Most cases of heart disease are polygenic, which means they are associated with dozens of different gene variants, each of which raises risk by about 10%.
 Some variants occur in genes not previously suspected to affect cardiovascular risk.
-These gene variants can interact with each other and with environmental factors, such as diet, smoking, stress, and physical activity, influence the development and progression of heart disease.
+These gene variants can interact with each other and environmental factors, such as diet, smoking, stress, and physical activity, influence the development and progression of heart disease.

 Types of Inherited Heart Conditions